FLOSSforScience/FLOSSforScience.github.io/_posts/2018-03-25-season-1-episode-09.markdown

 podcast_subtitle: An interview with Christophe Geuzaine
 #Description of the podcast
 podcast_description: |
- In Episode 9, we interviewed Christophe Geuzaine about GMSH, a three-dimensional finite element mesh generator with built-in pre- and post-processing facilities.
-GMSH is a free 3D finite element mesh generator with a built-in CAD engine and post-processor.
+ In Episode 9, we interviewed Christophe Geuzaine about Gmsh, a three-dimensional finite element mesh generator with built-in pre- and post-processing facilities.
+Gmsh is a free 3D finite element mesh generator with a built-in CAD engine and post-processor.
 Its design goal is to provide a fast, light and user-friendly meshing tool with parametric input and advanced visualization capabilities.
 ---

 <audio controls>